subnut/vim-iawriter/README.md

-This is a minimal plugin that aims to provide an experience similar to iAwriter's Focus mode.
+This is a minimal plugin that aims to provide an experience similar to [iAwriter](https://ia.net/writer)'s Focus mode.
+Currently it can only highlight paragraphs.
+Sentence highlighting is a TODO.

 It acts as a wrapper around three other plugins -
 * [goyo.vim](https://github.com/junegunn/goyo.vim)
 * [limelight](https://github.com/junegunn/limelight.vim)
 * [vim-colors-pencil](https://github.com/reedes/vim-colors-pencil)